MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

     Select the evaluation type you want to use to compute Play integrity verdict response.

   - **Not configured (defaults to basic evaluation)** – (*default*)
-  - **Check strong integrity** – Require that Check strong integrity attestation is used for Play integrity verdict evaluation.
-Devices that don’t support Check strong integrity attestation are marked as not compliant.
+  - **Check strong integrity using hardware-backed security features** – Require that Check strong integrity using hardware-backed security features are used for Play integrity verdict evaluation.
+Devices that don’t support Check strong integrity using hardware-backed security features are marked as not compliant.

   For more information about Play integrity verdict and which devices support Check strong integrity attestation, see [Google Play's integrity and signing services](https://developer.android.com/google/play/integrity).